trevorf/ti-android-streamer/README.md

 This module can be built and used in a project to support MP3, AAC and AAC+ local and remote audio streams.
 It has been developed to mainly to provide AAC support for the Titanium SDK what is only currently support on iOS.

 Below is an outline of the main methods used in the module.
-A more comprehensive example can be found in example/app.js
+A more comprehensive example can be found in <a href="https://github.com/trevorf/ti-android-streamer/blob/master/example/app.js">example/app.js</a>

 # Require the Audio Streamer module
 Firstly, require the module into the controller